lijenchang/NTHU-Image-Processing/README.md

-# NTHU CS4520 Introduction to Image Processing
+# NTHU CS4520 Introduction to Image Processing (Fall 2021)

 This repository contains my code for the 4 assignments in CS4520 Introduction to Image Processing, \
 taught by Prof. Chiou-Ting Hsu at National Tsing Hua University. \